starcitizen-lug/knowledge-base/wiki/Home.md

 ### Nvidia News
 > [!warning]
 > (Oct 9, 2024) **Black screen**
-> - Wine 9.18 introduced a regresstion for Nvidia in how it handles Vulkan
+> - Wine 9.18 introduced a regression for Nvidia in how it handles Vulkan
 > - Downgrade to 9.17 or apply the [patch](https://bugs.winehq.org/attachment.cgi?id=77218) until it is fixed

 > [!warning]